How To Get Your Child Connected To Their Nigerian Heritage

 Explain the significance of certain dishes during celebrations—like how jollof rice is a staple at weddings or holidays.
 Let your child participate by stirring, measuring, and, of course, tasting!
 It will create special memories and teach them about their culinary heritage.

-Embrace Nigeria Music and Dance
+Embrace Nigeria Music And Dance

 Who can resist the infectious beat of Nigerian music?
 Play a variety of Nigerian songs and let your child experience the rhythm of Afrobeats, highlife, and traditional folk music.
 Encourage them to dance, no need for perfection; it’s all about having fun.
 Tell them about the artists, the genre’s background, or any dances that accompany the music.